diegofino15/fractal-explorer/README.md

 It uses a tile-based system : the screen is divided into 144 tiles (16*9), that are each rendered on their own thread.
 When a certain threashold of zoom or movement is reached, the tiles get re-rendered with the new camera position and zoom (while still showing the old texture to avoid black spots).

+## Compiling

+You need to have **raylib** installed and available on your PATH (you can install it via homebrew on MacOS), then you can run cmake build and the executable will compile.
+The CMakeLists.txt file contains code to compile another executable called **videogen**, it lets you generate videos of zooming inside the fractals (still in development).

 ## Flags

 ### Window and general settings